Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

 started with WebDriver!

 In this next example, you shall use a page that requires Javascript to work properly, such as Google Suggest.
-You will also be using the :ref:`FirefoxDriver`.
+You will also be using the `Firefox Driver`_.
 Make sure that :ref:`Firefox is installed on your machine and is in the normal location for your OS <FirefoxDefaultLocations>`.